 Candidates who have registered for the exams will have their physical materials shipped directly to them from the Law Society for a fee.
 These materials contain all the information required to pass the exams.
 The LSO-issued materials for each exam range in length from 750-1100 pages, usually totaling around 1600 pages altogether, with the solicitor materials tending to be lengthier in proportion.
 Professional responsibility, the Rules of Professional Conduct, and the LSO By-Laws are repeated in both sets of materials.
 The materials are also delivered electronically to candidates, who can print, bind, and mark up the materials as they see fit.
-Candidates are permitted to bring any additional reference materials they wish into the exam, in addition to their LSO materials.
+Candidates are allowed to bring supplementary reference materials of their choice alongside the provided LSO materials for the exam.
+However, it is essential for candidates to ensure that any content resembling practice questions in their materials is removed, unless those questions have been officially distributed by the LSO.